Halcyon905/pacman_ssd/README.md

     ```

 ### Downloading as a ZIP File

-If you're not a fan of terminals, no problem!
-You can download the project as a ZIP file:

 1. Head over to the repository page on GitHub: [https://github.com/Halcyon905/pacman_ssd](https://github.com/Halcyon905/pacman_ssd).
 2. Locate the green "Code" button on the right side of the page and give it a click.